tderenzi/tderenzi.github.io/src/portfolio/ibm.md

 # About the project
 Hypertension is a growing health burden in sub-Saharan Africa, affecting an estimated 10 - 20 million people across the region [Cappuncio, 2016](https://link.springer.com/article/10.1007/s11739-016-1423-9).
 A national survey in Kenya revealed that 24.5% of adults aged 18–69 years had hypertension, with only 15.6% aware of their condition [KENYA STEPwise, 2015](https://aphrc.org/wp-content/uploads/2019/07/Steps-Report-NCD-2015.pdf).

 To address these issues, IBM Research | Africa’s healthcare team developed the Cognitive Health Companion (CHC) – a self-service health kiosk designed to collect, analyze, and provide users with real-time health data.
-This innovative solution aimed to empower patients with hypertension to take control of their health in resource-constrained environments.
+This innovative solution empowered patients with hypertension to take control of their health in resource-constrained environments.
+The kiosk featured a machine learning (ML) component that enabled continuous and accurate measurements, delivering tailored and personalized insights to users.
+By leveraging ML, the system adapted to individual health profiles, offering actionable recommendations that supported better health management and outcomes.

 # The Problem